 “I was able to help provide immediate counseling for some of our missionaries who were taken off the field unexpectedly due to COVID-19 challenges.
 Within a week of unexpectedly coming home, Serge wanted to meet the missionaries in their grief, hardship, and unexpected goodbyes, along with the uncertainty of what COVID-19 could mean.

 We created space for them to share what they were going through as a group.
-Even though they were coming from 5 different countries, they were able to connect and find a moment of peace in the chaos.
+Even though they were coming from five different countries, they were able to connect and find a moment of peace in the chaos.
 I then followed up with them individually to hear their stories and offered counsel and support as they stepped into the journey of being back.”

 – Danielle, Serge Coordinator for Counseling Care